Sotty75/sdl-prototype/development_diary.md

 # Development Diary

+## September 3, 2025

+I am looking for some lemmings animation style look.
+Spent some time in replicating original lemmings sprites in aseprite and ended up with a pixel-perfect replica of the walk animation.

+I got some better feeling on how they got that result with so few pixels, and tried myself to animate a character on my own.

+I made a quick animation cycle of a monkey, which I plan to animate inside of this project in one of the next days.

+Just for fun.

 ## September 6, 2025

 In the last two days i spent some time to refine the build procedure with CMake and did some first experiments in loading textures and rendering them on a screen.